The Fairly OddParents: Shadow Showdown

+Like its predecessor, Shadow Showdown received mixed reviews from critics for its graphics and gameplay.
 It is the second and last Fairly OddParents video game released on consoles.

 Plot

 The game starts with Timmy Turner being excited to see a new special season finale episode of one of his favorite shows--Crash Nebula—on TV.
 However, he finds that his TV stops working just as it premieres, and the only other time it can be seen is a day later when it reruns.
 He attempts to have Cosmo and Wanda fix it through a wish, but they can't, since their wands aren't working.

 The reason for this is that the Royal Jewel, the second most powerful source of fairy magic in existence, has been stolen, meaning that wish-granting powers have been disabled on a massive scale.
 Timmy goes on a mission to try to find out who stole the Jewel and turn him in, so that all will be returned to normal.
 The first suspect is Quince, the royal jester in service of Oberon and Titania, rulers of Fairy World, who was recently fired for "not being funny."

-After fighting Quince, Timmy has him interrogated by Jorgen von Strangle, but it turns out that Quince did not have the Jewel, and the only way to get it back was by using the magic of the first-most-powerful source of magic: the famous Fairyversary Muffin (first introduced in the Fairly OddParents TV-Movie "Abra-Catastrophe!").
+After fighting Quince, Timmy has him interrogated by Jorgen von Strangle, but it turns out that Quince did not have the Jewel, and the only way to get it back was by using the magic of the first-most-powerful source of magic: the famous Fairyversary Muffin (first introduced in the Fairly OddParents TV-Movie Abra-Catastrophe!).

 To assemble the muffin, Timmy must bake it with magical forms of common cake ingredients, namely super strong hair raising flour, a phoenix egg, pixie sugar, and mooncalf milk.
 He somehow orders everything using the Internet, but Vicky snatches everything, and the ingredients are scattered in various places, such as in the possession of his parents or of Vicky herself (although the Phoenix Egg was destroyed).
 With the ingredients compromised, the trio must work to recover everything and put together the muffin before it's too late.